-Scott is on the liberal arts faculty at the Cleveland Institute of Art, where he teaches screenwriting.
+Scott is a full time lecturer in Creative Writing at the Cleveland Institute of Art, where he has taught screenwriting, fiction, and nonfiction since January 2016.
 He was the 1992 Bread Loaf Writers' Conference Bernard J. O'Keefe Scholar in Nonfiction and the 1998 Sewanee Writers Conference Walter E. Dakin Fellow in Fiction.
 In 2014, the “The Midwest Book Review” deemed Scott, “A master wordsmith of the first order.”
-Scott has taught, lectured, presented and been on faculty at dozens of colleges, high schools, libraries and writers’ conferences across the country.
+Scott continues to lead workshops and present at colleges, high schools, libraries and writers’ conferences across the country.

 Scott is the author of two novels, VENGEANCE FOLLOWS, called “A minor masterpiece of suspense and human nature,” by the “Midwest Book Review."
 Pulitzer Prize-winning critic and NY Times #1 Bestselling author Ron Powers wrote of the novel, “Mesmerizing and masterful . . .
 Aching suspense . . .
 Gets inside the head of a lethal sociopath while maintaining a loving evocation of a quiet Ohio town with a Richard Russo–like respect for the human soul.”